RV rentals in Aurora, Colorado

 Not Calculating Total Mileage

-The Mistake: Accepting 100 free miles per day, then driving to Buffalo National River and back (280 miles) and hitting overage charges.
+The Mistake: Accepting 100 free miles per day, then driving to Rocky Mountain NP and back (150 miles) plus Garden of the Gods (150 miles) and hitting overage charges.

 The Solution: Calculate your total expected miles before booking.
 If over 500 miles beyond included, buy unlimited mileage upgrade ($100-200) - it pays for itself.